 Making Tax Digital is being introduced to make the reporting of your business’s financial information to HMRC more efficient, with no more ‘bureaucratic form filling’.
 This includes the end of the annual tax return as we know it for everyone impacted by MTD – instead you will send information to HMRC digitally at least four times a year via your digital tax account.
 This doesn’t mean that you’ll have to complete four tax returns per year, you’ll simply need to provide more regular financial updates online.

 2. Making Tax Digital has already started

-Following a successful pilot scheme, MTD for VAT rolled out to all affected businesses from 1st April 2019.
+Following a successful pilot scheme, Making Tax Digital for VAT rolled out to all affected businesses from 1st April 2019.
 The rules require VAT-registered businesses with VATAble sales above the VAT threshold to store financial data and submit VAT returns to HMRC through MTD-compatible software, like FreeAgent.
 Check out this guide to discover the best Making Tax Digital software for your business.

 Here’s a timescale highlighting the biggest changes for small businesses since MTD began: